 The Best Artificial Grass for Dogs

-Fake grass for dogs is a trend that's becoming more and more common amongst homeowners.
-As more people are recognizing the value of creating a dog-friendly backyard, homeowners are looking to replace their entire lawns or build dog runs.
+Fake grass for dogs is a trend that's becoming more common in residential neighborhoods.
+As more people are recognizing the value of installing a dog-friendly synthetic lawn, homeowners are looking to replace their entire lawns or build dog runs.
 Synthetic turf for pet use is popular because it offers a clean surface that is safe for dogs and easy to maintain.

 The best artificial grass for pets will have fully permeable backing to allow pet urine and other liquids to pass through quickly.
 For the simplest cleaning, we'd also recommend short and durable artificial grass.
 If you're installing pet turf for multiple dogs or an avid digger, we'd recommend opting for a nail-free installation to prevent your dog from damaging the surface.

-The Best Artificial Grass for Backyard Putting Greens
+The Best Artificial Grass for Outdoor Putting Greens

 There are many different types of putting green grass, it really just depends on how you want to customize your gameplay.
 If you're looking for more flexibility and control on your artificial golf green, you might want to go with a longer pile system.
 This will allow avid golfers to adjust the speed of the course and give them a closer comparison to a natural green.
 Lower piles provide consistency, but less flexibility.
 Adding putt pads offers a little more adjustability and helps deaden the ball.

-When installing a putting green, we recommend using materials with proven technology and performance.
-Check out our artificial turf lab to compare performance results of leading putting green materials online!
+When installing an artificial putting green, we recommend using synthetic materials with proven technology and performance.
+Check out our artificial turf lab to compare the performance results of leading putting green materials online!